Skip to content

 )

-self._skills[skill_name] = skill
+target[skill.name] = skill

 def _load_registry_skills(self) -> None:

-"""Load skills from all configured registries.
+"""Load skills from all configured registries (initial load only).

-Calls ``get_skills()`` on each registry and registers the returned
+Calls ``get_skills()`` on each registry, populates the

 """